 Be extremely careful when starting with jump leads.
 Any deviation from the following instructions can lead to injuries or damage caused by battery explosion or damage to the electrical systems of both vehicles.

-- Never expose the battery to naked flames or sparks. - A discharged battery can already freeze at temperatures of 0 °C. Defrost the frozen battery before connecting jump leads. - Avoid contact with eyes, skin, fabrics and painted surfaces.
+Avoid contact of the battery with eyes, skin, fabrics and painted surfaces.
 The fluid contains sulphuric acid which can cause injuries and damage in the event of direct contact.